veliovgroup/Meteor-Files/docs/constructor.md

         <code>10800</code> (3 hours)
       </td>
       <td>
         If upload is not continued during this time, memory used for this upload will be freed.
 And uploaded chunks is removed.
-Server will no longer wait for upload, and if upload will be tied to be continued - Server will return <code>408</code> Error (<code>Can't continue upload, session expired.
+Server will no longer wait for upload, all further upload attempts will result <code>408</code> Error (<code>Can't continue upload, session expired.
 Start upload again.</code>)
       </td>
     </tr>
     <tr>